freyadorn/henshin-wiki/Interpreter.md

 The **Henshin interpreter** is the default engine for executing model transformations defined in [Henshin](Home "wikilink").
-The interpreter can be invoked either using a wizard or programmatically using an API.
+The interpreter can be invoked either using a wizard (which then also allows **debugging**, as described below) or programmatically using an API.